 You know you’ve made positive, albeit sometimes uncomfortable, change when you realise that you want to be around people who add positive value to you and your life as opposed to detracting from it.

-NML is the founder of Baggage Reclaim and if you would like to get clued up about emotional unavailability, check out her new ebook Mr Unavailable and the Fallback Girl.
+If you would like to get clued up about emotional unavailability, check out my book Mr Unavailable and the Fallback Girl.